maghead/maghead/SHARDING.md

 Before cloning the shard, be sure to have the mysql instance defined in the config.

+The ShardCloning operation uses mysqldbcopy to copy the database.

 ### Pruning Shard

 Prune all rows that doesn't belong to the shard.